lnyousif/lnyousif.github.io/_pages/blabbing.md

 icon: fas fa-info-circle
 order: 1
 ---
-My original blog that started very long time ago when i was just posting quotes and funny things, then I started posting omre about other stuff.
+The OG blog.
+It kicked off ages ago as a collection of quotes and laughs, but has since evolved into the home for all my other ramblings.

 [Blabbing](/categories/blabbing/)